 Mrs. Hall serves as the manager of three major grants that support elementary schools.

 A Federal Grant that provides academic and family support to economically disadvantaged children.
 There are four identified elementary schools in St. Mary’s County that receive assistance from Title I based on the numbers of students receiving Free and Reduced Meals.
-The Title One schools include: Green Holly Elementary, Lexington Park Elementary, George Washington Carver Elementary, and Park Hall Elementary.
+The Title I schools include: George Washington Carver Elementary, Green Holly Elementary, Lexington Park Elementary, and Park Hall Elementary.